Central Air Conditioner Prices

 Additionally, previous energy-saving modifications to the home, such as upgraded insulation, energy-efficient windows and even ENERGY STAR® qualified roofing may also reduce the peak cooling capacity requirements of the system that is required, potentially reducing cost.

-Regional climates can also influence central air conditioner prices.
+Regional climates can also influence central AC units prices.

 In cooler climates: Air conditioners in cooler climates will do just the opposite.
 There will be less calls for cooling, and therefore less overall runtime over the duration of the cooling season.
 In cooler climates, HVAC dealers may suggest a minimum efficiency unit to keep air conditioner costs in check.
 However, minimum efficiency units don’t offer the added comfort and lower operating sounds of the more deluxe models.